roliveira81/CI-MS4-T4H-Portal/README.md

 ### Surface

 For clean code purposes, I chose a Bootstrap template that perfectly matches the objectives of this website idea, taking leverage of the boilerplate pre-built by [StartBootstrap](https://github.com/startbootstrap/startbootstrap-creative).
+Anyway, even have taken leverage of the StartBootstrap template, all app screens were customized for the project purposes.

 #### Colours